NiklasEi/cinnog/README.md

 - Re-evaluate if more bevy crates would make sense (`bevy_app`, `bevy_assets`)
 - Publish data layer and see if we could simplify the structure of user code
   - Could we get rid of the `frontend` crate in user code?
-  - The example app should either be a separate repository or an example in the `data_layer` library
+  - The example app should either be a separate repository or an example in the `cinnog` library
 - Users should not have to wrap static param systems in Mutex/Box
 - Loading and transforming files should be simple
   - This will need a bunch of helper systems and an easy way to integrate systems from third party crates